 As expected, cases of hyperpigmentation found in the top layer only (known as epidermal melanin) are much easier to treat.
 Epidermal hyperpigmentation are also responsive to over-the-counter skin lightening creams and lotions like those containing kojic acid or hydroquinone, while dermal (deep) cases do not respond to these treatments at all.
 Dermal or deep hyperpigmentation requires more invasive skin lightening treatments or changes made from within, if changes are to be seen.

-To understand this further, compare the distribution and placement of the excess melanin-containing melanosomes between normal skin against both epidermal and dermal hyperpigmentation.
-Melanin-containing melanosomes are indicated by the dots.
+See the following diagram to understand this further.
+Compare the distribution and placement of excess melanin-containing melanosomes between normal skin against both epidermal and dermal hyperpigmentation.
+Melanin-containing melanosomes are indicated by dots.

 This also explains why some skin lightening treatments work well for some and not at all for others